jorgearango/llmapper/prompt-rdf.md

 The text you'll be analyzing is factual.
 Assume all the information you need is contained in the text.
 Don't include concepts that aren't present in the text.

 # METHOD

 Follow these steps:

-1. Identify the most important concepts in the article.
-Ignore common details.
+1. Decide what are the most important concepts in the article.
+The most important concepts are those that are central to the article.
+Ignore details.
-2. Create RDF entities for each concept identified.
+2. Create RDF entities for each concept.
 3. Define relationships between the entities using RDF triples.
 4. Assign unique identifiers (URIs) to the entities and relationships.
 5. Encode the RDF triples in Terse RDF Triple Language code.